DorothyTamYiLing/GWarrange/documents/tutorials.md

 **Visualising genome rearrangements that are captured by kmer**

-219 kmers were found to be split (_i.e._ flanking sequences mapped to different positions) when mapped to the original genomes.
+219 kmers are found to be split (_i.e._ flanking sequences mapped to different positions) when mapped to the original genomes.

 1) Plotting split kmers for visualising rearrangement boundaries

-Since kmers contain highly redundant information, only kmers with unique information (genome position, case and control count and proportion) were kept.
+Since kmers contain highly redundant information, only kmers with unique information (genome position, case and control count and proportion) are kept.
 They can be found in output file myshort_splitk_out_uniq.txt.

-Two rearrangement boundaries were found, and they potentially refer to a single inversion event between 72000bp and 2100000bp.
-All of the split kmers were found to be split in case geomes and intact in control genomes.
+Two rearrangement boundaries are found, and they potentially refer to a single inversion event between 72000bp and 2100000bp.
+All of the split kmers are found to be split in case geomes and intact in control genomes.
 This could be explained by the absence of IS elements in the rearrangement boundaries in case genomes, which has been confirmed by manual sequence check.
-The two boundaries can be indicated by four different significant split kmers that were mapped to each of the boundary and in forward/reverse orientation (plots of one of these kmers are shown below).
+The two boundaries can be indicated by four different significant split kmers that are mapped to each of the boundaries in forward/reverse orientation (plots of one of these kmers are shown below).
 Full information of these kmers can be found in output file mysplitk_out.txt.

 72000bp boundary, intact kmer in forward orientation: